 We will only retain patient information and laboratory records based on the current HSE Record Retention Periods Policy.
-At time of writing, the current version is version 3, published 2024, viewable at;
+At time of writing, the current version is version 4, published 2025, viewable at; https://www2.healthservice.hse.ie/files/275/

-https://assets.hse.ie/media/documents/ncr/20240806_HSE_Record_Retention_Policy_V3.pdf

 7.0 REPORTING OF RESULTS

-Samples are logged, analysed and reported in order of receipt, except for STAT samples, which are prioritised.
+Samples are logged, analysed and reported in order of receipt, with the exception of STAT (urgent) samples, which are prioritised.

 7.1 Report Format

-The front page, Page 1, of each report details the customer name and address, the date on which each report is generated and the scope of INAB accreditation, if applicable.
+The front page, Page 1, of each report details the customer’s name and address, the date on which each report is generated and the scope of INAB accreditation, if applicable.
 Page 1 also includes useful information with regards to uncertainty of measurement, abbreviations used, integrity tests etc.

 Page 2 (and onwards) contain the toxicology results for each patient.
 Each patient is identified by name, date of birth, clinic code and chart number.